 A traditional visit to the doctor’s clinic might force a patient to spend hours in the lobby waiting for their turn, even after booking an appointment weeks before.
 And let’s be honest, nobody wants to go through that!
 Telehealth apps become a life savior in this scenario, as the patients are neither forced to take a day off from work, nor waste one of their precious weekends over this.
 Plus, even if an appointment gets delayed for some reason they can simply reschedule it to their next calendar opening without any major hiccups!

 Another major factor that prompts patients to avoid medical checkups is the cost of a single appointment.
 Shifting to a telehealth app by leveraging telemedicine app development services takes off a significant amount of the service provider's overheads, like the facility space allotment and accommodation costs.
-Patients also save on travel expenses!
+Patients also save on travel expenses while enjoying greater options!
+For instance, if a patient in the UK wishes to consult a doctor who earned their MBBS in USA, Japan, or another country, they can simply book an appointment online and skip the flights.
 Looking at the shift in the approach of healthcare checkups, insurance companies have also started covering the cost of online consultations.
 Taking away yet another advantage of offline checkups.

 Several parts of the world still lack access to proper medical infrastructure in their local areas.
 They need to travel for hours for any health-related assistance.
 Now imagine a patient traveling for hours for a weekly checkup, reaching the clinic, and waiting for hours again.
 Telemedicine apps take away a major chunk of this baggage.
 The patient might still have to travel a few times for any major operations or tests, but traveling for regular check-ups can be completely dodged.